A LOVELY DAY

 Patti & Grandson, Liam

 F-A,Com: What was the school culture like?
-Did Frankford students
+Did Frankford students participate in protests?

 PATTIE BRAUN CAMPBELL : During 1969-1970, there was a dress code at Frankford.
 We had to wear skirts and dresses and couldn’t wear pants.
 Some tried to wear pants and were suspended.
 And others tried to wear jeans and black jeans and were suspended.
 The counter-culture was going on and growing in popularity every day.
 Kids fought the establishment.
 There were protests against Vietnam war across the country.
 Frankford had a few protests.